dynastyyy003/hyper-v-fix-4150/README.md

 # Conclusion
 This documentation was written late at night so if you encounter any issues or have questions, feel free to open an issue in this repository.
+And also feel free to ask me any questions, I will answer them all as soon as possible.

 > Observations:
 > I still intend to create a video explaining step by step, but it depends on motivations that I don't have yet.
 If this mini step-by-step gets some views I will probably record the video immediately.